-Ms. Handmaker Guido attended the University of Southern California, graduating summa cum laude with a B.A. in Psychology and a B.A. in Political Science.
+Ms. Handmaker Guido attended the University of Southern California, graduating summa cum laude with a B.A. in Psychology and a B.A. in Political Science, and where she was elected to Phi Beta Kappa.
 Her undergraduate honors thesis, "'How Did You Feel?': Increasing Child Sexual Abuse Witnesses’ Production of Evaluative Information," was published in the American Psychological Association’s Law and Human Behavior journal.

 Ms. Handmaker Guido received her J.D. from the University of Virginia School of Law.
 While in law school, she served as an intern at the U.S. Department of Justice’s Criminal Division focusing on cases involving child sexual abuse.
 She also served on the board of The Virginia Innocence Project, the University of Virginia’s arm of the national litigation and public policy organization dedicated to exonerating wrongfully convicted people through DNA testing and reforming the criminal justice system.
 Ms. Handmaker Guido also participated in the University of Virginia School of Law's Moot Court program and served on the Editorial Board of the Journal of Law & Politics.